alonso-m/bitbucket-arm-docker/README.md

 As your data is stored in the `stash-data` data volume container it will still be available after the upgrade.

-_Note: Please make sure that you don't accidentially remove the `stash-data` container._
+_Note: Please make sure that you don't accidentally remove the `stash-data` container._

 # Versioning